Skip to content

 Usually it’s:

-• A session refresh
+• A stale or expired session

 • Corrupted app data